Press Stakeout by UN's Derek Plumbly after briefing UN Security Council on Resolution 1701

 on what had happened in Tripoli in the north last month, concerning but yes also

-robust response of the Lebanese
+that the robust response of the Lebanese

 army and the united response of the Government and of political leaders across